Bruzu/docs/getting-started/using-image-api.md

 ## Authentication

-If you want to remove the watermark from your images, you can get an API key by clicking *Get API key* link on home page.
+If you want to remove the watermark from your images, you can get an API key by clicking *Login with Twitter* link on home page.

-- You need to pass the API key same as other parameters.
+- You need to pass the API key same as other parameters. (`apiKey`)
 - Keep you API Key secure.
 If exposed, it could be used to call API using your account.